I Love a Butter Tart

 The purpose of the “butter tart Quest”, is to highlight some of our favourite tarts that we find along the way, let you know where to find some amazing treats, and to rate them based on some tough criteria, and a high bar of excellence.
 We will help you find the tarts that are worth trying across Canada (and the USA).
-Butter Tarts are like pizza, even when they are not the best, they are still pretty good.
+Butter Tarts are like pizza; even when they are not the best, they are still pretty good.

 What are the criteria we are looking for in a good butter tart?

 - Crust: flakiness, lightness, lack of greasy taste/feel, a touch of sweetness.
-I find shortening based crusts are better than lard
+I find shortening based crusts are better than lard.

-- Filling: perfect amount of filling to crust ratio, level of sweetness, amount of gooey-ness, buttery smooth
+- Filling: the perfect amount of filling to crust ratio, level of sweetness, amount of gooey-ness, buttery smooth

-- Raisins vs no raisins – I am not a fan of raisins, and often am turned off by a raisin-laden tart.
+- Raisins vs no raisins – I am not a fan of raisins, and often being turned off by a raisin-laden tart.
 However, a good butter tart with raisins can still make the cut.